rfranzoia/babel-simple-stock/README.md

 * Then you can create Orders or StockMovements in any order
   * creating an order will check if there's on or more StockMovement that can fulfill that order
   * creating a StockMovement will check if there's one or more Orders to fulfill
-* Everytime an order is fulfilled, the StockMovement used to do so is recorded with the Order-StockMovement Service
+* Everytime an order is (partialy) fulfilled, the StockMovement used to do so is recorded with the Order-StockMovement Service

 ## Latest Changes

+* Added Logging files for all services (except: api-gateway and eureka-server)
+  * The log files are created in the docker container.
+Use `docker-compose exec <service-name> bash` to enter interactive mode and check the log file created (it has the name of the service ending witht he extension .log).
 * Added endpoint to list Orders by Status
 * Added "Send email to User after Order Completed" feature (NOT FULLY TEsTE, NEEDS PROPER EMAIL SMTP CONFIGURARION)